compulim/azure-iot-alexa-smart-home-skill/README.md

 # Registering devices

 All devices must be registered in `discoveryAppliances.json`.
 Everytime, you add a new device, you have to redeploy the Lambda function.
+This file should be very similar to the [response of discover appliances]](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#discoverappliancesresponse).

-The following example is the JSON file with one appliance registered, which support turning on/off and setting brightness.
+The following example is the JSON file with one appliance registered, which support turning on/off and setting absolute/relative brightness.

 ```json
 [